durgeshahire07/ReactNative-bitcoinjs-lib-boilerplate/README.md

 ## Getting Started

-Follow these simple steps to use the React Native CryptoConfig-Boilerplate:
+Follow these simple steps to use this React Native Boilerplate:

 - Clone the repository: `https://github.com/durgeshahire07/ReactNative-bitcoinjs-lib-ethers`
 - Install dependencies: